 1. Thule Chariot trailers are exceptional quality – built for long-term performance

-Thule’s trailers, particularly the Thule Chariot Lite and Cross, are designed to last forever and to excel on whatever path you choose.
-Our Thule Cross has been used daily for over two years and is still solid as a rock and going strong.
+Thule’s trailers, particularly the Thule Chariot Lite, Cross, and Sport are designed to last forever and to excel on whatever path you choose.
+Our Thule Chariot Cross has been used daily for over three years and is still solid as a rock and going strong.

 If you want your precious cargo to be comfortable and safe while you both enjoy your biking adventures, Thule Chariot is an exceptional option.
 With every part designed and assembled to the most precise and exacting standards, these beautiful machines pull quiet and smooth, making the trailer seem at one with your bike.